Progress: Measuring progress

 Our World in Data is a scientific online publication, based at the University of Oxford, that studies how to make progress against large global problems such as poverty, disease, hunger, climate change, war, existential risks, and inequality.

 The mission of Our World in Data is to present "research and data to make progress against the world’s largest problems".

-The Social Progress Index is a tool developed by the International Organization Imperative Social Progress, which measures the extent to which countries cover social and environmental needs of its citizenry.
-There are fifty-two indicators in three areas or dimensions: Basic Human Needs, and Foundations of Wellbeing and Opportunities which show the relative performance of nations.
+The Social Progress Index is a tool developed by the International Organization Imperative Social Progress, which measures the extent to which countries cover the social and environmental needs of its citizenry from a progressive philosophical perspective.
+There are fifty-two indicators in three areas or dimensions: Basic Human Needs, Foundations of Wellbeing, and Opportunities.

 Indices that can be used to measure progress include: